Banner image placeholder

 Menu

-I am a Ph.D.
-Candidate in Political Science at the University of Chicago, specializing in comparative politics and quantitative methods.
-I study comparative political behavior, democratic backsliding, and minority representation, with a regional focus on Latin America.
+I hold a PhD in Political Science from the University of Chicago (defended March 2026; conferred June 2026), where I specialized in comparative politics and quantitative methods.
+My research focuses on comparative political behavior, democratic erosion, and minority representation, with a regional focus on Latin America.

 Translate to